-With the exception of closed and ticketed commercial event organisers should minimise restriction of access to public spaces except on safety grounds.
+With the exception of closed and ticketed commercial events, organisers should minimise restriction of access to public spaces except on safety grounds.

-Temporary, reversible decoration (e.g. banners, lights, signage) may be justified in some circumstances.
-Additions to the street may require planning permission or advertisement consent and advice should be sought before putting anything in place.
-Croydon Council must agree any works that affect the highway and associated equipment, including additions to lamp columns, in advance.
-It reserves the right to carry out any agreed work itself at the organiser's expense.
-All advertising must have consent from the council as this can undermine the character and image of the borough, and may obscure essential information.
+Temporary, reversible decoration (e.g. banners, lights, and signage) may be justified in some circumstances.
+However, additions to the street may require planning permission or advertisement consent and advice should be sought before putting anything in place.
+Croydon Council must agree any works that affect the highway and associated equipment, including additions to lamp columns in advance.
+The Council reserves the right to carry out any agreed work itself at the organiser's expense.

+All advertising must have consent from the Council as this can undermine the character and image of the borough and may obscure essential information.
 Removal of all structures and materials relating to an event is to be achieved as quickly and as safely as possible.